 The increasing scrutiny and customer awareness of conditions in overseas “sweatshops” have pushed the movement for fair trade to the forefront.
 Designers are opting to set up shop in countries that protect workers, be it their wages or their working conditions.
 Many brands have turned entire communities around in struggling countries by training local women to become artisans and managers in their shops.
 Improving these women’s lives, in turn, improves their family’s well being and uplifts entire communities.
 Ethical fashion trends like this one can change lives around the world.

 EDUN is one example of a brand that has uplifting communities as part of their mission.
 EDUN works in Africa to build “long-term growth opportunities by working with artisans, manufacturers, and community-based initiatives to develop high-end designer products that celebrate and challenge ethical and sustainable fashion.”
 This jumpsuit is one example from their lookbook which shows how sophisticated and luxurious their collections are.

 It is easy to do the right thing and look great while doing so.
 These ethical fashion trends are growing in popularity and soon, likely, most designers and fashion houses will adopt these ideas as their own.
-To learn more about sustainable fashion, see our article about the eco-luxury fashion lines that support fair trade.
+To learn more about sustainable fashion and also green fashion trends, see our article about the eco-luxury fashion lines that support fair trade.